paulwakeford/whatiuse/README.md

 ## **Software**

-OSes - current versions of MacOS, iOS (I don't jailbreak) and watchOS.
+OSes - current versions of macOS, iOS (I don't jailbreak) and watchOS.
 Staying current with updates is likely to be the biggest improvement you can make to your tech security.

 For macOS I have my dock on the right hand side - so it doesn't move when I add or remove monitors.